oracle/graaljs/docs/user/JavaScriptCompatibility.md

 ### `Graal.setUnhandledPromiseRejectionHandler(handler)`

 - provides the unhandled promise rejection handler when using option (`js.unhandled-rejections=handler`).
-- the handler is called with two arguments: (rejection, promise).
+- the handler is called with two arguments: (rejectionReason, unhandledPromise).
-- `Graal.setUnhandledPromiseRejectionHandler` can be called with null, undefined, or empty args to clear the handler.
+- `Graal.setUnhandledPromiseRejectionHandler` can be called with `null`, `undefined`, or empty arguments to clear the handler.

 ### Java

 The `Java` object is only available when [host class lookup](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Context.Builder.html#allowHostClassLookup-java.util.function.Predicate-) is allowed.
-In order to access Java host classes and its members, they first need to be allowed by the [host access policy](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/HostAccess.html) and when running on a Native Image, be registered for [run time reflection](https://www.graalvm.org/latest/reference-manual/native-image/dynamic-features/Reflection/).
+In order to access Java host classes and its members, they first need to be allowed by the [host access policy](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/HostAccess.html), and when running from a Native Image, be registered for [run time reflection](https://www.graalvm.org/latest/reference-manual/native-image/dynamic-features/Reflection/).

 Note that some functions require the Nashorn compatibility mode flag to be set.
-When running on the standalone distribution, this flag can be set with:
+When running from the JVM standalone distribution, this flag can be set with:
 ```shell
 js --experimental-options --js.nashorn-compat=true
 ```

 #### `Java.type(className)`

-Loads the specified Java class and returns a constructible object that has the static members (i.e. methods and fields) of the class and can be used with the `new` keyword to construct new instances:
+`Java.type` loads the specified Java class and returns a constructible object that has the static members (i.e. methods and fields) of the class and can be used with the `new` keyword to construct new instances:
 ```js
 var BigDecimal = Java.type('java.math.BigDecimal');
 var point1 = new BigDecimal("0.1");